 Regatta season starts in late March, with a Scrimmage at home in Alexandria.
-Other scheduled races are on the Potomac in Georgetown, the Occoquan Reservoir at Sandy Run Park, the Anacostia River in DC, and at St. Andrews School in Delaware.
+Other scheduled races are on the Potomac in Georgetown, the Occoquan Reservoir at Sandy Run Park, and at St. Andrews School in Delaware.
 The big events are in late April and May - the Virginia Championships on the Occoquan, the Stotesbury Cup in Philadelphia, and the Scholastic Rowing Association “Nationals.”
 Qualifying boats from TC Williams may go to the Canadian Nationals in June, and even the prestigious Royal Henley Regatta in England.

 TC Crew competes in two regattas at St. Andrews School in Middletown, Delaware.
 Rowers are transported by school bus to these races, that will have you out of town most of the day.